salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.metadata.md

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

   If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
-For more information, see “Running Tests in a Deployment” in the Metadata API Developer Guide.
+For more information, see [Running Tests in a Deployment](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

 # flags.source-dir.summary